-The naturally petite profile of Lily of the Valley can still serve as the focal point of a show-stopping design.
-A small bouquet of Lily of the Valley is typically around $500, and larger bouquets can be as much as $1200.
+The naturally petite profile of lily of the valley has the ability to serve as the focal point at any wedding, but it's recommended that brides bulk up on these blooms in order to make a statement.
 “Remember: They are insanely small so you need lots of them to make it look like something substantial,” says Robbins.

-Read on for 23 stunning Lily of the Valley wedding bouquets.
+Ahead, read on for 23 stunning lily of the valley wedding bouquets to inspire your own.

 A Royal Touch

-Myrtle is a largely under-utilized flower when it comes to weddings.
-Every British royal bride since Queen Victoria has carried a sprig of myrtle in their bridal bouquet.
-This bouquet of Lily of the Valley, astilbe, astrantia, and myrtle gives off a refined, romantic look.
+Myrtle is a largely under-utilized flower when it comes to weddings, but every British royal bride since Queen Victoria has carried a sprig of myrtle in their bridal bouquet.
+This bouquet of lily of the valley, astilbe, astrantia, and myrtle gives off a refined, regal, and romantic look.

 Make It Dainty

 Perfect in place of a corsage for a mother of the bride or groom, opt for a delicate handful of blooms.
-This mother of the bride carried a dainty petite bouquet of only Lily of the Valley at this citrus-infused Ojai wedding.
+Here, this mother of the bride carried a dainty, petite bouquet of only lily of the valley at this citrus-infused Ojai wedding.

 There’s no doubt about it: Orchids have long been one of the more popular blooms to add to bouquets and wedding floral arrangements.
-Take note of the stunning bridal nosegay from this wedding on the Italian coast.
-The combination of pink and white orchids with Lily of the Valley makes for an enchanting bouquet.
+(Just look at the stunning bridal nosegay from this wedding on the Italian coast.)
+The combination of pink and white orchids with lily of the valley makes for an enchanting bouquet.

 Copy Kate (Yes, That Kate)

-Undoubtedly one of the best bridal bouquets of the last decade, Kate Middleton’s Lily of the Valley bouquet is absolutely worth emulating.
+Undoubtedly one of the best bridal bouquets of the last decade, Kate Middleton’s lily of the valley bouquet is absolutely worth emulating (and this bride would agree).
 The rounded shield shape is classic and a perfect fit for any style.

 Change It Up

-A typical Lily of the Valley-only bouquet design would draw the focus to the flowers in the center, with the outside edge lined with leaves.
-Create an entirely different look altogether by mixing the leaves and flowers together evenly; this will create a more natural, organic design as a break from tradition!
+A typical lily of the valley-only design would draw the focus to the flowers in the center, with the outside edge lined with leaves.
+Create an entirely different look altogether by mixing the leaves and flowers together evenly.
+This will create a more natural, organic arrangement and a break from tradition!